fFukurou/fFukurou/README.md

 - 📫 How to reach me **supevi1@gmail.com, Discord: _fukurou**

-- Quote 📜 **"Yesterday I was clever, so I wanted to change the world.
-Today I am wise, so I'm changing myself."**
+<h2 align="center"> - Quote 📜 "Yesterday I was clever, so I wanted to change the world.
+Today I am wise, so I'm changing myself." </h2>